9 R Interfaces

 -- SQL code

-Along with many other useful languages (e.g., Python, JavaScript), R is generally applied as an interpreted language.
+Along with many other useful languages (e.g., Python, JavaScript), R is generally run as an interpreted language.
 Interpreted code must be translated into binary before it can be executed.
-This process can slow down function run times, particularly if the function includes iterative procedures like loops.
+This process can slow down process run times, particularly if the process includes iterative procedures like loops.
 Non-interpreted (compiled) languages include C, Fortran, and Java.
-For these languages, a compiler (a translation program) is used to transform the source code into a target “object” language, which is generally binary (Ch 11).
+For those languages, a compiler (a translation program) is used to transform the source code into a target “object” language, which is generally binary (Ch 11).
 The end product of the compilation is called an executable file (Figure 9.1).
-Executables from other languages can be called from within R to run R functions and procedures.
+Executables from other languages can be called from within R to run independently or to enhance R functions and procedures.

 Creating an executable file in a compiled language.